Is this the right bus for you?

 Being educated on this topic is valuable, because controlling troublesome environmental factors whenever possible can make a big difference in symptoms.

 It can seem overwhelming to consider all of the types of issues that may play a role in developing or aggravating tics.
 But you don’t have to absorb all the concepts at once, and we offer free worksheets to help you.
+Also, the factors that affect your case may be limited–it’s not like you have to upend your lifestyle.

 The more you learn, the more comfortable you will be with the approach.
 And, the more likely you’ll be able to zero in on the environmental factors that are affecting your situation.